shaheryar1/Weapon-Classification-X-ray-Images/README.md

 # Weapon-Classification-X-ray-Images
-Weapon Classification on GDXray+ Dataset
+Weapon Classification on GDXray+ Dataset using Google Colabs platform